pananton/busrpc-spec/busrpc.md

 By **throwing** an exception busrpc specification means sending an instance of `Exception` structure as the method result.
 By **catching** exception we mean handling (for example, using some fallback mechanism) the situation when caller receives `Exception` instance instead of the method return value.

 Whenever caller receives an exception which he does not know how to handle, he must forward exception to the upstream caller.
-Consider situation, when method "A" calls method "B", method "B" calls method "C" and method "C" throws an exception.
-If method "B" does not know, how to handle occurred exception, then it should send it is it's own result to the method "A".
-This technique is called **exception propagation** and can be found in many programming languages with OOP support.
+Consider situation, when method `A` calls method `B`, method `B` calls method `C` and method `C` throws an exception.
+If method `B` does not know, how to handle occurred exception, then it should send it as it's own result to the method `A`.
+This mechanism is called **exception propagation** and can be found in many programming languages with OOP support.

 ## Endpoint